JamieGoodson/gatefold/README.md

 Login, go to the 'Team overview' tab, select 'Add new site' > 'Import an existing project' > 'Deploy with GitHub'.
 If this is your first Netlify site, it'll ask you to authorise your GitHub account.
 Once authorised, select your forked Gatefold project.

-Set the 'Base directory' to `webapp`, leave all other settings as whatever Netlify sets.
+Set the below settings (leave other fields as blank/whatever Netlify sets):
+- Base directory: `webapp`
+- Build command: `npm run build`
+- Publish directory: `webapp/build`

 Under 'Environment variables' create a new variable for each of the following: